AlexRabbit/Minecraft2Dropbox/README.md

 ⚠️ This option uses the **default Dropbox folder** on your PC.
 If your Dropbox is somewhere else, use Option 1 (the app) or Option 3 (PowerShell).

 ---

-### 🥉 Option 3: PowerShell (Windows, custom Dropbox path)

-If you moved your Dropbox to a different folder, this script finds it for you.

-1. Right-click **`Backup-Minecraft.ps1`** → **Run with PowerShell**.
-2. Or open PowerShell in this folder and type: `.\Backup-Minecraft.ps1`
-3. Optional: `.\Backup-Minecraft.ps1 -Force` to overwrite without asking.

----

 ## 📍 Where is my `.minecraft` folder?

 It depends on your computer!
 Here’s where it usually is: